realpython/python-guide/docs/writing/style.rst

         return {'x': x, 'y': y}

-In the good code above, x and y are explicitly received from the caller, and an explicit dictionary is returned.
+In the good code above, x and y are explicitly received from the caller, and an explicit :py:class:`dict` is returned.
 The developer using this function knows exactly what to do by reading the first and last lines, which is not the case with the bad example.